JosephBEAUREDER/FINE_TUNING_GESTURE/README.md

 To summarize, the code is made of 4 different parts :

-* 1 - Extracting the labels/features from .elan files (using the documentation of the dataset)
+* 1 - Extracting the labels of the movements from .elan files (using the documentation of the dataset)

+* 2 - Extracting the movements data from the .H5 files (PATS dataset)

-* 2 - Doing statistics over the labels/features
+* 3 - Doing statistics over the labels/features

-* 3 - Preprocessing the labels/features to prepare the data for machine-learning training (using Keras/TensorFlow)
+* 4 - Preprocessing the labels/features to prepare the data for machine-learning training (using Keras/TensorFlow)

-* 4 - Training the model (LSTM, Keras, TensorFlow)
+* 5 - Training the model (LSTM, Keras, TensorFlow)